Controlling Ardour with OSC

 OSC lets synthesizers and other devices communicate with Ardour.
 OSC devices can send commands relating to playback (such as play or stop), performance (such as volume, play, stop, and almost any other function (such as Edit, or Undo).

 Note: OSC control has changed dramatically since Ardour 4.7.
-The Path structure has been completely redone, Banking has been introduced, The controller is now able to tell Ardour what kind of feedback it can work with (including bank size) and two new math styles have been added to gain controls.
-If you are using an Ardour version of 4.7 or less, please read Osc control in ardour 4.7 and prior.
+The Path structure has been completely redone, Banking has been introduced, The controller is now able to tell Ardour what kind of feedback it can work with (including bank size) and the gain controls have new math calculations.
+If you are using an Ardour version of 4.7 or less, please read Osc control in Ardour 4.7 and prior.

 Ardour is probably one of the most OSC-controllable audio applications around, but as with all OSC-controllable apps, you can't do much without knowing what messages can be sent.
 This document describes the various categories of messages that Ardour understands.
 It is subject to change, particularly the "Actions" part below, since this relates to the GTK GUI for Ardour rather than the backend.